 It was previously thought that the Broca’s area was active during speech.

 I looked throughout the study, footnotes and references, and couldn’t find the list of words that were used.
-The study would have shown more promise if the researchers had made an effort to include words with emotional content, in my opinion.
+The study would have shown more promise if the researchers had made an effort to include words with emotional content.
 For example, it’s possible that the Broca’s area may have different activation patterns when speaking with emotional content, or that it may account for part of the slowdown that normally occurs when we speak with feeling.

 http://www.pnas.org/content/112/9/2871.full “Redefining the role of Broca’s area in speech”